Learning is a Lifelong Adventure

 Program in Collaboration with Stanford Center for Professional Development

 Learn to navigate the digital landscape with innovation lessons from Silicon Valley and the Nordics.
-The Certificate in Digital Business Strategy and Innovation Agility program has been co-created by Aalto EE and the Stanford Center for Professional Development (SCPD) to provide participants with the leadership skills needed to execute innovation initiatives, lead agile organizations and conquer the digital disruption wave.
+The Certificate in Digital Business Strategy and Innovation Agility program has been co-created by Aalto EE and the Stanford Center for Professional Development (SCPD) to provide participants with the leadership skills needed to execute innovation initiatives, lead agile organizations, and conquer the digital disruption wave.
 The program addresses the challenges and opportunities posed by digital innovation and transformation within an organization.
 It combines the world-class expertise of both schools on innovation, entrepreneurship, and digitalization.
 It blends online and face-to-face learning facilitated by professors from both universities as well as industry keynotes and discovery visits in Silicon Valley and Helsinki.
 The certificate will be provided by Stanford Center for Professional Development.

 The program covers the following themes: